ApeAcademy/erc-4626/README.md

 ### 3. Run the Bot

 Once the setup is complete, you can run your bot using the Silverback CLI.
-Use the following command: `silverback run bots.silverback_yield:bot`
+Use the following command: `silverback run bots.silverback_yield:bot --network ethereum:mainnet:alchemy`

 ### Troubleshooting

 * Ensure your .env file is properly formatted and located in the root of your project.

 * FileNotFoundError: The bots directory '/path/to/silverback/bots' does not exist.
 You should have a `bots/` folder in the root of your project.

+* ProviderNotConnectedError: Not connected to a network provider.
+You have to specify a network in the cli command ex: `silverback run bots.silverback_yield:bot --network ethereum:mainnet:alchemy`